fishjam-dev/react-native-membrane-webrtc/README.md

 Use track metadata to differentiate between video and screencast tracks.

 ### Developing

+Run `./scripts/init.sh` in the main directory to install swift-format and set up git hooks.

 To release a new version of the lib just run `yarn release`, follow the prompts to bump version, make tags, commits and upload to npm
 To release a new version of the example app on Android install fastlane, get upload key password and firebase auth json from the devs, update `~/.gradle/gradle.properties` like this:
 ```